JackSzwergold/Writing/memories/Being Dragged to See the King.md

 As I walked out of the building and into the afternoon sunlight I saw a typical neighborhood day playing out in front of the buildings: Yentas sitting in front of their respective buildings while kids played out in the street as cars and pedestrians walked by.

-As I got closer to where my borther parked his card, I saw some neighborhood kids invite me over to play, but I told them I had to go somewhere.
-I walked past them, into my brothers car and closed the door.

 Pretty much immediately from the moment the door closed to barely the moment my brother pulled out of the parking space I was inundated with him venting—seemingly endlessly—about our parents.
 I had no problem with them, but he seemed to be perpetually angry at them.

 And that was on a good day.
 Today was anything but good.